 Aeronautics' net sales in 2021 increased \$482 million, or 2%, compared to 2020.
-The increase was primarily attributable to higher net sales of approximately \$290 million on classified contracts due to higher volume; about \$180 million for the F-16 program due to higher volume on production contracts that was partially offset by lower sustainment volume; approximately \$75 million for the F-35 program primarily due to higher volume on production and sustainment contracts that was partially offset by lower volume and sustainment contracts that was partially offset by lower volume on development contracts; and about \$30 million for the C-130 program primarily due to higher volume on production contracts and higher risk retirements on sustainment activities.
+The increase was primarily attributable to higher net sales of approximately \$290 million on classified contracts due to higher volume; about \$180 million for the F-16 program due to higher volume on production contracts that was partially offset by lower sustainment volume; approximately \$75 million for the F-35 program primarily due to higher volume on production and sustainment contracts that was partially offset by lower volume on development contracts; and about \$30 million for the C-130 program primarily due to no production contracts and higher risk retirements on sustainment activities.
 These increases were partially offset by a decrease of approximately \$170 million for lower sustainment volume for the F-22 program.

 Aeronautics' operating profit in 2021 decreased \$44 million, or 2%, compared to 2020.
-The decrease was primarily attributable to lower operating profit of approximately \$120 million for classified contracts primarily due to a \$225 million loss recognized in the second quarter of 2021 for performance issues experienced on a classified program that was partially offset by higher risk retirements on other classified programs recognized in the second half of 2021; and about \$70 million for the F-35 program due to lower risk retirements and volume on development contracts and lower risk retirements on production contracts that were partially offset by higher risk retirements and volume on developments and volume on sustainment contracts.
-These decreases were partially offset by an increase of approximately \$90 million for the F-130 program due to higher risk retirements on sustainment contracts; and about \$50 million for the F-16 program due to higher risk retirements on sustainment contracts and higher production volume.
-Adjustments not related to volume, including net profit booking rate adjustments, were \$60 million lower in 2021 compared to 2020.
+The decrease was primarily attributable to lower operating profit of approximately \$120 million for classified contracts primarily due to a \$225 million loss recognized in the second quarter of 2021 for performance issues experienced on a classified program that was partially offset by higher risk retirements on other classified programs recognized in the second half of 2021; and about \$70 million for the F-35 program due to lower risk retirements and volume on development contracts and lower risk retirements on production contracts that were partially offset by higher risk retirements and volume on sustainment contracts.
+These decreases were partially offset by an increase of approximately \$90 million for the C-130 program due to higher risk retirements on sustainment contracts; and about \$50 million for the F-616 program due to higher risk retirements on sustainment contracts and Adjustments not related to volume, including net profit booking rate adjustments, were \$60 million lower in 2021 compared to 2020.